Pages Router

 The number of locales you have access to is dependent upon your plan.
 Refer to the pricing page for full details.

-To add a new locale, click the ”+ Add locale” button.
-You can modify or delete existing locales by hovering over the locale:
+To add a new locale, click the + Add locale button.
+In this case, we’ve added es-ES.
+You can then modify and delete a locale (except the default locale) by hovering over it and clicking the settings icon.

 Configure locales in your Next.js config

-The locales in your site settings need to match the locales configured in next.config.mjs
+The locales in your site settings in Makeswift need to match the locales configured in next.config.ts

-.
-For example, to match the locales on the screenshot above, update next.config.mjs
+To match the locales on the screenshot above, update next.config.ts

 to be like this: